kevchant/AzureDevOps-AzureSynapseSQLPool/README.md

 # Azure Synapse SQL Pool Database Project

 Example of a SQL Server Database Project that deploys to Azure Synapse Dedicated SQL Pool in Azure DevOps.
+Based on a blog post I wrote called 'Create a dacpac for an Azure Synapse Analytics dedicated SQL Pool using Azure DevOps' (https://bit.ly/3HQOfFp).

 It uses a YAML pipeline, which is in the AzureDevOpsTemplates folder.